home-assistant/developers.home-assistant/docs/add-ons/configuration.md

 When developing your script:

 - `/data` is a volume for persistent storage.
 - `/data/options.json` contains the user configuration.
-You can use bashio or `jq` inside your shell script to parse this data.
+You can use Bashio or `jq` inside your shell script to parse this data.

 ```shell
 CONFIG_PATH=/data/options.json